dominikb1888/SWEN/README.md

 ### Mandatory Exercises:

 Prepare the exercises in the following list according to the sessions they are assigned to.
 Each exercise should take about 30min to complete, if approached right.
+There are 2 times 42 exercises (what a surprise).
+The first 42 are to warm up and get comfortable with Rust.
+The second 42 are a little more complex and require either a clever algorithm or a good design.
 Make use of any tool at your disposal and do work in groups to reflect upon the different solutions possible:

 - [Rust Exercises](././rust_assignments.md)